Harold Arceneaux: College career

-NCAA Division I career
+Weber State

-Having completed two years of junior college basketball, Arceneaux transferred to Weber State (in Ogden, Utah) to play for Guy Beach (an assistant coach at Weber State who had been the head coach for Arceneaux at CEU).
+Having completed two years of junior college basketball, Arceneaux transferred to Weber State in Ogden, Utah, to play for Guy Beach (an assistant coach at Weber State who had been the head coach for Arceneaux at CEU).
 As a junior (1998–99), Arceneaux teamed with Eddie Gill to lead the Wildcats to one of the most successful seasons in school history.
 With Arceneaux leading the way, Weber State won the Big Sky Conference championship and earned an invitation to the NCAA Tournament.

 The Wildcats faced perennial powerhouse North Carolina in the first round of the tournament.
 North Carolina was making its 25th consecutive appearance in the NCAA Tournament and had won every first-round game since 1980.
-The Wildcats were heavy underdogs against the Tar Heels, but Arceneaux and his teammates were not intimidated.
+The Wildcats were heavy underdogs against the Tar Heels.

 Weber State controlled the game, leading for most of the second half.
-North Carolina had no answer for Arceneaux, who scored from everywhere on the floor and finished with 36 points (20 in the second half).
-Weber State led by 10 points with 3:59 left in the game, but North Carolina fought back to make it close.
-Arceneaux made a pair of free throws with 13.3 seconds left, then he intercepted a North Carolina pass as time expired to preserve a 76–74 victory for the Wildcats.
+Arceneaux scored from everywhere on the floor and finished with 36 points (20 in the second half).
+Weber State led by 10 points with 3:59 minutes left in the game, but North Carolina fought back to make it close.
+Arceneaux made a pair of free throws with 13.3 seconds left, and then intercepted a North Carolina pass as time expired to preserve a 76–74 victory for the Wildcats.
 Weber State's win over mighty UNC remains one of the biggest upsets in NCAA Tournament history, and Arceneaux's spectacular performance made him a national star.
-To this day he can be found living rent free in the minds of UNC fans.

 Weber State faced Florida in the second round.
 Again playing as underdogs, the Wildcats gave the Gators all they could handle.
 Once again, Arceneaux carried the team.
 He scored 32 points, but he did struggle somewhat in the second half.
 Weber State played well enough to send the game into overtime at 68–68, but Florida pulled away and won in OT, 82–74.
 The loss ended Weber State's tournament run, but it was enough to secure national respect for the little-known school.

 Arceneaux finished the season with a school record of 713 points.
-He averaged 22.3 points, 6.0 rebounds, and 1.7 steals per game, and was named Big Sky Conference Player of the Year.
+He averaged 22.3 points, 6.0 rebounds, and 1.7 steals per game, and was named Big Sky Player of the Year.
 He set a school record by scoring 30 points or more in six games during the season, including a 39-point performance against Eastern Washington.
 He also set an unofficial school record with 49 dunks during the season.

 With the national spotlight shining on him, Arceneaux considered skipping his senior season at Weber State in pursuit of a career in the NBA.
 Arceneaux initially declared himself eligible for the draft, but he ultimately decided to return to Weber State for one more season.
-His decision was criticized by many NBA scouts.